ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on how token actions replace real change.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why collapse-prevention feels like comedy.

 ---